iSmithzz/Zztrap/README.md

 	end
 end)

--- Stamina Lock 2: Setar stamina direto no personagem (exemplo genérico) task.spawn(function()
+-- Stamina Lock 2: Setar stamina direto no personagem task.spawn(function()
 	while true do
 		if getgenv().staminaLock2 then